This article was written by the Great Wheal Vor Community and Environment group and was revised in September 2024

 Many sites in the area have been sterilised by the presence of toxic mine tailings and it has only been in the last 25 years that there has been a gradual re-wilding of the landscape.

-Many subsidence events have occurred during the last 75 years despite a number of mines being capped in the interests of Health and Safety”.
+Many subsidence events have occurred during the last 75 years despite a number of mines being capped in the interests of health and safety.
+Mine leaching into the streams which drain the area both to the north and to the south, continues to pollute the waters, with tests showing unacceptable levels of nickel, cadmium and mercury.

 Unnecessary